Everything AboutCertified Mail

 Certified Mail® is a USPS service designed to create a paper trail for important documents.
 Unlike regular mail, it provides:

-• Proof of mailing with an acceptance timestamp
+• Mailing record with an acceptance timestamp

 • Real-time tracking throughout delivery